ken0225/RIS-Codes-Collection/README.md

 * Some authorizations by authors can be found [here](https://github.com/bmatthiesen/IRS-continuous/issues/1) and [here](https://github.com/emilbjornson/IRS-relaying/issues/1).

 * We also have WeChat group for RIS(IRS).
 If you want to join, please send your WeChat ID to kewang0225@gmail.com.
+In the email, please state your real name and school.

 |No.| Paper Title | Authors |
 | ------ | ------ | ------ |